Links on Android Authority may earn us a commission. Learn more.

 Using a third-party screenshot app

 This isn’t the most ideal method to print the screen on Windows 11.
 There is sufficient built-in functionality to take a screenshot in Windows 11.
-However, if you still need to use a third-party app, a few apps out there will serve that purpose, like Snagit and Lightshot.
-The methods to take screenshots with these apps vary, but they usually require you to keep the app running in the background and a key-bind for capturing the screenshot.
+However, if you still need to use a third-party app, a few apps will serve that purpose, like Snagit and Lightshot.
+The methods to take screenshots with these apps vary, but they usually require you to keep the app running in the background and a key-combo for capturing the screenshot.

 Read more: How to install Windows 11